This post may contain affiliate links, please see my disclosure policy to learn more.

 There is no complicated shaping or kneading necessary for this dough, it will be soft and sticky.
 Once you add the liquid to the flour mixture, stir just until the dry ingredients are moistened.
 You do not want to over mix the dough or you could end up with tough bread.
 The buttermilk or buttermilk substitute will immediately create a reaction with the baking soda.
 When the batter has been mixed you will want to get it into the oven as quickly as possible.

-If you want to change up the flavor of this bread, you can add nuts, seeds or dried fruit.
-Or sprinkle oats or course salt on top.
+If you want to change up the flavor of this bread, you can add nuts, seeds, or dried fruit.
+Or sprinkle oats or coarse salt on top.

 Quick bread loaves slice more easily when completely cool.
 Although this can be served the day that it is made, it may taste even better the next day.